 How to apply for an SBA microloan

 The application method for an SBA microloan varies depending on the lender.
 Some lenders will want you to visit their offices to apply, while others may require you to call one of their lending specialists to get started.

 When you apply, you’ll generally be asked for some or all of the following documentation (some it may not be necessary if your business is a startup):

 - Balance sheets and profit and loss statements

 - Applicable business licenses and permits

-The entire application and funding process will take a few weeks to a couple of months depending on the organization.
+The entire application and funding process will take up to 120 days from loan approval depending on the organization.
 You may be required to complete training as part of the application process or as a condition of approval.
-Even if you aren’t required to take training, most of these organizations offer classes, workshops and one-on-one mentoring on a wide variety of topics, which can include: writing a business plan, sales strategies, and accounting.
+But even if you aren’t required to take training, most of these organizations offer classes, workshops and one-on-one mentoring on a wide variety of topics, including writing a business plan, sales strategies and accounting.
 We recommend business owners take advantage of these resources, especially when starting a new business.

 Microloans advantages and disadvantages

 If you’re deciding to apply for an SBA microloan, here are several advantages and disadvantages to consider before applying.